-Name
+Name Data of Visit

 Date of Visit

 Focus of Visit

-rocus oi visit

-Summary of activities: e.g observing classes, talking to staff and pupils, looking at resources etc.
+Summary of activities: o a phonying classes talking to staff and punils looking at recourses etc.

-Summary of activities. e.g . observing classes, taiking to start and pupils, looking at resources etc.
+Summary of activities: e.g. observing classes, talking to staff and pupils, looking at resources etc.

+Mhat have Hearned as a regult of my visit?

-What have I learned as a r esult of my visit?
+What have I learned as a result of fifty visit:

-, and the second

-Positive comments about the visit
+Positive comments abo out the visit

-Aspects I would like clarifi and / quantians that I have

-Aspects I would like clariii eu / questions that i have.
+Aspects I would like cla rified / questions that I have.

+·

 Any other comments.

-,
+a e: I

-Signed: Signed:
+Signed: Governor) Signed: (Headteacher)

-(Local G overnor) (Headteacher)
+(Local d (nedutedcher)

-You overnor) Signed: Overnor) (Headteacher) are required to complete and sign this form even if you have no interests to declare
+You are required to complete a Declaration even if you have no interests to declare